wandersonwhcr/romans/README.md

 ## Techniques

-This section describes some techniques this package uses to convert Roman numbers into integer and vice-versa.
+This section describes techniques used by this package to convert Roman numbers into integer and vice-versa.

 ### Lexer-Parser